Metacor/Minecraft-Speedrun-Guide/readme.md

 **Optional Items**
 * **Potion of Fire Resistance**: Makes you immune to Lava / Fire Damage
-	* *makes you immune to Blaze's fireballs, but not their melee attacks*
+	* *makes you immune to the Blaze's fireballs, but not their melee attacks*
 * *Cross***Bow + Arrows**: Allows you to [Half-Bow](https://youtu.be/whwjNbIni58) while in the Ender Dragon fight
 * **Fire Charge**: Can be used to light Nether Portals *(useful if you entered with a Flintless Portal)*
 	* *alternatively: Gather Flint from Gravel | Craft Iron Nuggets 18:2 Iron Ingots → Craft a [Flint and Steel](https://i.imgur.com/XzZEIrF.webp)*